 Patriots Day also marks the third film collaboration between Wahlberg and director Peter Berg (Friday Night Lights).
 The two also worked together on Lone Survivor and Deepwater Horizon, both of which were also based on true events.
 Berg also wrote the script with Matt Cook (Triple 9) and Joshua Zetumer (RoboCop ).
 Patriots Day is inspired by the book Boston Strong: A City’s Triumph Over Tragedy by Caster Sherman and David Wedge.

 The film began its limited run on December 21 to qualify for the Oscars and landed on the National Board of Review‘s best films of 2016 list.
-Patriots Day‘s wide release begins on January 13, 2017.
+However, the film was not nominated for any Oscars.
+Patriots Day‘s wide release began on January 13, 2017.

 Here’s a look at the making of the film.